900Seconds/900SecondsSDK/README.md

 # 900SecondsSDK
 Live Streaming Video SDK for iOS

 900Seconds SDK is a video streaming library made for easily add geolocated live streaming into your mobile app.
-It encapsulates the whole stack of video streaming-related tech involved in live streaming process such as handling device camera, encoding video chunks with ffmpeg, uploading them to your file storage.
+It encapsulates the whole stack of video streaming-related tech involved in live streaming process such as handling device camera, processing video with filters and encoding video chunks with ffmpeg, uploading them to your file storage.
 Also it has a backend that handles app authorization, stores streams objects and can be requested for fetching available streams.

 Some of the features the SDK handles:
 - shooting the video with device camera
+- applying video effects (blur, pixelize, finger painting over video, etc) on the fly
 - compress video chunks and upload them to a file storage
 - fetching available streams around the geolocation
 - video streams playback